michaeluno/server-information/readme.txt

 = 1.2.0 =
 - Refined the UI.
+- Fixed a compatibility isse with PHP 7.
 - Changed the required WordPress version to 3.4.
 - Updated the [Admin Page Framework](http://en.michaeluno.jp/admin-page-framework/) library.